eonil/swift-hamt/README.md

 ----------
 If you link this library, you'll notice the performance is not good as shown in the graph.
-[As like Károly Lőrentey clarified](https://github.com/attaswift/BTree#generics), it's because Swift compiler does not inline externally linked functions.
+[As like Károly Lőrentey clarified](https://github.com/attaswift/BTree#generics), it's because Swift compiler does not inline and optimize over externally linked functions.
-You can compile HAMT source code with your code togather to archive best possible performance.
+You can compile HAMT source code with your code together in same module to archive best possible performance.